 The benefit of Google Web Stories: Web Stories allow you to expand your site’s visibility across three major Google properties.
 Plus, they are economical: Google offers easy and effective tools to create Web Stories and once ready, you can embed it on your site or have it indexed in Google just like any other post.

 What We Found After Analyzing Our Data

 Traffic can skyrocket: We all like to see the J curve in our business.
 But what we witnessed was something different.
 We like to call it the needle curve.
-After publishing 4-5 stories, one of them ranked on Google Discover and that is what was responsible for the needle curve.
+After publishing 4-5 stories, pur in-house story web maker ran a check and found that one of them ranked on Google Discover and that is what was responsible for the needle curve.

 We checked analytics to see how our Stories were doing.
 We were astonished by the results and immediately sent a screenshot of the data to the rest of the team – everyone was shocked.
 We saw a 1,00,000% increase in our website traffic!
 All of this happened within 24 hours of publishing that one story.

 We doubled our efforts and Google Discover had more for us – we were ranking one story a day and our website traffic shot up exponentially.